Hotels near Hygiene Museum (21 results)

 |Children up to 16 years:||Free admission|

-The audio guides of the exhibitions are available in German, English, French, Czech, and Polish.
+The audio guides are available in German, English, French, Czech, and Polish.

 German Hygiene Museum is barrier-free

-German Hygiene Museum is situated on Lingnerplatz, 1.
-If you are looking for an accommodation not far from the museum, there is a nice hotel option at Amedia Plaza Dresden Hotel.
-It will take 15 minutes by foot to get to the museum from the hotel.
-Dorint Hotel Dresden offers spacious beautiful rooms with free Wi-Fi.
+The German Hygiene Museum is situated on Lingnerplatz, 1.
+If you are looking for accommodation not far from the museum, there is a nice hotel option at Amedia Plaza Dresden Hotel.
+It will take you only 15 minutes to get to the museum from the hotel on foot.
+As an alternative, Dorint Hotel Dresden offers spacious beautiful rooms with free Wi-Fi.

-With the help of HotelFriend app you have a chance to plan your accommodation in a hotel in advance reserving any service or deal before your arrival to the hotel.
-The application gives you an opportunity to control and design your stay in a preferable way.
-Stay in touch with the hotel staff online and order the services directly from your room!
+With the help of HotelFriend’s Concierge app, you can plan your accommodation in a hotel in advance by reserving any service or deal before your arrival at the hotel.
+The application gives you an opportunity to control and adjust your stay in a preferable way.
+Keep in touch with the hotel staff via online chat and make orders directly from your room!